denten-papers/xp-routledge/proposal.md

 publications---that take the field in new and more critically-aware directions.

 The book concludes with a discussion on the reception of DH in literary departments.
-To make a lasting impact, the practice of digital humanities needs to better connect to the theoretical foundations of literary studies.
+I contend that to make a lasting impact, the practice of digital humanities needs to better connect to the theoretical foundations of literary studies.
 At the same time, the practice of the digital humanities offers a way to expand the purview of literary scholarship.

 # Chapter Outline